nodesource/nsolid-buildpack-cf-v2/README-develop.md

 Additionally:

-* every release should test using all LTS releases; eg, argon and boron
+* every release should test using all LTS releases; eg, argon, boron, carbon

 * VERSION.cf-nodejs-buildpack is the version of the Node.js buildpack this was based on; when updating content based on Cloud Foundry Node.js